LENet: Lightweight And Efficient LiDAR Semantic Segmentation Using Multi-Scale Convolution Attention: Introduction

-Due to the disorder and irregularity of 3d point cloud, we can't directly perform standard Convolution Neural Networks on it.
-To tackle the problem, extensive research efforts have been devoted to point cloud semantic segmentation during the past year.
-Point-based method~\cite{qi2017pointnet, qi2017pointnet++, li2018pointcnn, hu2020randla} directly extract features from the raw point cloud, which can reduce the impact of computational complexity and noise errors in the pre-processing process.
-However, they usually have high computational complexity and limited processing speed.
-Voxel-based methods convert the irregular point clouds into regular grid representation so that the 3D convolutional neural networks can be employed.
-Although voxel-base methods can achieve the state-of-the-art accuracy, they mainly suffer from heavy computations especially for large-scale LiDAR point clouds in outdoor scenes of autonomous driving.
-Projection-based methods transform the raw point cloud into an 2D range image by spherical projection strategy.
-Compared to point-based methods and voxel-based methods, projection-based have a superior inference speed and nice accuracy performance.
-Meanwhile, they have recently received increasing attention since the great success of fully convolutional networks on image semantic segmentation.
+Due to the disorder and irregularity of 3D point clouds, it is not feasible to apply standard convolutional neural networks directly.
+Therefore, research efforts have been focused on exploring point cloud semantic segmentation.
+Point-based methods, including PointNet~\cite{qi2017pointnet}, PointNet++~\cite{qi2017pointnet++}, PointCNN~\cite{li2018pointcnn}, and RandLA-Net~\cite{hu2020randla}, directly extract features from raw point clouds, which reduces the impact of computational complexity and noise errors from the pre-processing stage.
+However, point-based methods suffer from high computational complexity and limited processing speed.
+Voxel-based methods convert the irregular point clouds into regular grid representations, which allows them to use 3D convolutional neural networks.
+However, voxel-based methods still face problems similar to point-based methods.
+Projection-based methods overcome these issues by transforming point clouds into 2D range images via spherical projection.
+In addition to delivering superior inference speed and accuracy compared to point-based and voxel-based methods, projection-based methods have recently become increasingly popular due to the success of convolutional networks in image semantic segmentation.